Prompt Engineering in 2025: Complete Guide

 Example:

-Draft a product launch email, then critique your own draft for:
+Draft a product launch email, then review your own draft for:

 - Clarity of value proposition